sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

 * `data_dir` and `local_dir` - [files created by pipelines and destinations](#local-and-temporary-files-data_dir), separated by the current profile name.
 * `name` - the name of the project.
 * `default_profile` - the name of the default profile, which can be configured in the project section as seen above.
-* `allow_undefined_entities` - by default, dlt+ will create entities like destinations, sources, and datasets ad hoc.
+* `allow_undefined_entities` - by default, data_load_tool+ will create entities like destinations, sources, and datasets ad hoc.
 This flag disables such behavior.

 In the example below:
 ```yaml